webplatform/docs-wpd/Manual_Of_Style/Code_sample_best_practices/index.md

 You can create a live code example on [http://code.webplatform.org/ code.webplatform.org] to add to your content.
 Live code can be a good addition to in-page snippets.
 To add code to code.webplatform.org and link to it, follow these steps.

 # Once on code.webplatform.org, press '''Ctrl + N''' or '''⌘ + N''' to get a new example.
 Delete any boiler plate code.
-# On each tab - CSS, HTML, and JS - paste or type your code example.
+# On each tab - CSS, HTML, and JS - break down your example by language section, and put the code on its respective tab.
 For the main JavaScript function, you don't need to include a function name.
 The magic behind code.webplatform.org executes your JavaScript once the HTML has loaded.
 Additional JavaScript functions that are called, however, do need to be defined with a function and name.
 # The <code>body</code> and <code>head</code> tags are not needed.
 # In the first line of code on the <code>CSS</code> tab, add a CSS comment with the title of your example, such as <code>/* Button example */</code>.
 You must add a comment do regardless of whether you have CSS content or not.
 This is essentially the same as using <code>title</code> in the head of a webpage.
 # Click the <code>Result</code> tab to see your example.
 The title for the page tab should be the same as the title of the CSS comment.